idno/known/docs/developers/plugins/index.md

     plugin[] =          "Known plugin"
     plugin[] =          "Another Known plugin,0.8"

+!!! note "Note"
+    Your plugin name is the name of the plugin's main directory/namespace, e.g. ```Status``` for the status plugin.

 The requirements section may also define a minimum PHP version and Known core version.